nelsonmorais/azure-iot/README.md

 - IT <-> OT

 # ==> TODO <==
-- Private links for DPS, IoTHub, ACR, Storage Accounts
+- Private links for Storage Accounts
   - Require /etc/hosts configuration on the VM to use the private IPs (via cloud-config)?
 Or a Private DNS see:
     - https://docs.microsoft.com/en-us/azure/iot-hub/virtual-network-support
     - https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns